tnttodda/TypeTopology/source/TernaryBoehmReals.lagda.md

 This closeness function, like that on signed-digits, gives the closeness of *encodings* of real numbers; not the real numbers themselves.
-If we wish to determine the closeness of the numbers themselves, we can instead use the following pseudo-closenss function (I THINK!)
+If we wish to determine the closeness of the numbers themselves, we can instead use the following pseudo-closeness function (BUT MAYBE NOT)

 pc : 𝕂 × 𝕂 → ℕ∞
 pc ((α , _) , (β , _))